Here's where I post some of my work.

 The cli() function is used to disable interrupts. sei() re-enables them.
 The singleFlag argument is set as false by default.
 It's only set true if controlling just 1 LED.
 All it changes is that it calls sei().

 When controlling many LEDs, I use a byte buffer of 3x the number of LEDs.
-So I would declare something like byte chans[30*3]; for 30 LEDs.
+So I would declare something like byte chans[30*3];

 I would fill up the buffer with the colour data that I want and then I would call this single-line for loop: